Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20S and 20N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.28 degrees Kelvin in November 2025, versus 0.35 in October 2025.
+In oceanic locations at latitudes between 20 degrees South and 20 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.31 degrees Kelvin in December 2025, compared to 0.29 in November.

 Sample.
-This monthly series has 2,111 observations.
-The time range covered by the series is from January 1850 to November 2025.
+This monthly time series has 2,112 observations overall.
+The series covers the period going from January 1850 to December 2025.

 Latest values